shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 13, when one of your spells ends, you sense it, and may use your reaction to recast the spell on the same target(s), using the same Bond Affinity option.

-# Refill
+# Free Modding

-At level 15, you can replenish your spell points.
-As a bonus action, regain spell points equal to your current health.
-Once you use this feature, you can’t do so again until you finish a short or long rest.
+At level 15, you figure out how to freely modify your spells.
+Whenever you add a Bond Affinity option to a spell, you may apply any number of additional Bond Affinity options to it, as long as you can pay the extra spell point cost.

 # Reality Command